LEXICON OF BIEARTH

 Double IPA

-Double IPAs (also known as Imperial IPAs) are more alcoholic (around 8%) and hop-laden IPAs.
+Double IPAs (also known as Imperial IPAs) have a higher alcohol content (around 8%) and are loaded with hops.

 Triple IPA

-Like a Double IPA, but even sweeter and hoppier, it can climb to around 10% alcohol.
+Like a Double IPA, but even sweeter and hoppier, it can rise to around 10% alcohol.

-Depending on the mastery of the beer, it can be smooth and flavorful, or more resinous, with more alcohol on the palate.
+Depending on the mastery of the beer, it can be smooth and flavoursome, or more resinous, with more alcohol on the palate.

 Gose